-At September 30, 2012, the carrying amount of our Facilities borrowings approximates the fair value.
-At September 30, 2012, the carrying amount and fair value of our notes payable was \$40.0 million and \$41.8 million, respectively.
+As of September 30, 2013, and 2012, the carrying amount of our borrowings under the Facilities approximated the fair value of our debt obligations.
 The fair values of our debt obligations are determined in accordance with ASC 820, which defines fair value in terms of the price that would be paid to transfer a liability in an orderly transaction between market participants at the measurement date under current market conditions.
-The fair value of our Facilities borrowings are estimated based upon market interest rates for our own borrowings or entities with similar credit risk, adjusted for nonperformance risk, if any.
-The fair value of our notes, which are publicly traded, is based upon closing market quotes as of the measurement date.
-At September 30, 2012 our Notes and the Facilities would be deemed to be level 1 and level 3, respectively, as defined in Note 4.
+The fair value of our borrowings under the Facilities are estimated based upon market interest rates for our own borrowings or entities with similar credit risk, adjusted for nonperformance risk, if any.
+At September 30, 2013, and 2012, the Facilities would be deemed to be level 3, as defined in Note 4.

-As of September 30, 2012, \$2.6 million of financing costs related to the Revolving Facility, \$1.5 million of financing costs related to the Notes and \$1.3 million of financing costs related to the Term Loan Facility have been capitalized and are being amortized over their respective terms.
-For the year ended September 30, 2012, we recorded \$5.0 million of interest and financing expenses, of which \$2.1 million was attributable to interest related to the Revolving Facility, \$0.5 million to commitment fees related to the Revolving Facility, \$1.5 million to interest related to the Notes, \$0.2 million to interest related to the Term Loan Facility and \$0.7 million of amortization of deferred financing costs.
-As of September 30, 2012, there was \$15.0 million outstanding under the Revolving Facility, \$55.0 million outstanding under the Term Loan Facility and \$40.0 million in aggregate principal amount of the Notes were outstanding.
-For the year ended September 30, 2012, our weighted average outstanding debt balance and our weighted average stated interest rate was \$69.4 million and 5.5%, respectively.
-This weighted average stated interest rate reflects the average interest rate for all outstanding borrowings.
+As of September 30, 2013, \$3.8 million of financing costs related to the Revolving Facility and \$2.1 million of financing costs related to the Term Loan Facility have been capitalized and are being amortized over their respective terms.
+For the year ended September 30, 2013, we recorded \$8.0 million of interest and financing expenses related to the Facilities, of which \$1.0 million was attributable to interest related to the Revolving Facility, \$1.8 million to commitment fees related to the Revolving Facility, \$4.1 million to interest related to the Term Loan Facility and \$1.1 million of amortization of deferred financing costs related to the Facilities.
+As of September 30, 2013, there was \$2.5 million and \$120.0 million outstanding under the Revolving Facility and Term Loan Facility, respectively.
+For the year ended September 30, 2013, our weighted average outstanding debt balance and our weighted average stated interest rate on the Facilities were \$122.4 million and 4.2%, respectively.
+As of September 30, 2012, \$2.6 million of financing costs related to the Revolving Facility and \$1.3 million of financing costs related to the Term Loan Facility had been capitalized and are being amortized over their respective terms.
+For the year ended September 30, 2012, we recorded \$3.4 million of interest and financing expenses related to the Facilities, of which, \$2.1 million was attributable to interest related to the Revolving Facility, \$0.5 million to commitment fees related to the Revolving Facility, \$0.2 million to interest related to the Term Loan Facility and \$0.6 million of amortization of deferred financing costs related to the Facilities.
+As of September 30, 2012, there was \$15.0 million outstanding under the Revolving Facility and \$55.0 million outstanding under the Term Loan Facility.
+For the year ended September 30, 2012, our weighted average outstanding debt balance and our weighted average stated interest rate on the Facilities were \$48.2 million and 4.8%, respectively.